Jane-Araza/E29-Microservices/README.md

 In the case of a microservice application that contains user, product, and cart packages, the following could be the general architecture:

-User Package: This package would contain the microservices responsible for handling user-related functionality.
+User Package: This package would contain the microservices responsible for handling user-related functionality, such as authentication, authorization, user information and its role.

-Product Package: This package would contain the microservices responsible for handling product-related functionality.
+Product Package: This package would contain the microservices responsible for handling product-related functionality, such as retrieving product information and viewing its description.

-Cart Package: This package would contain the microservices responsible for handling shopping cart-related functionality, such as adding products to the cart, calculating cart totals, and handling checkout.
+Cart Package: This package would contain the microservices responsible for handling shopping cart-related functionality, such as adding products to the cart, quantity of the products, product and card id.